 Emily introduces the recipe by explaining that pickling eggplant is a tradition of Jewish communities from India; the largest living just south of Mumbai.
 Up until earlier this week, I hadn’t given a single thought to the idea that there might even BE Jewish people in India.
 How intriguing!

-The largest community – known as the Bene Israel community- migrated to the area from the Middle East hundreds of years ago, assimilating as they went but still incorporating some of their Jewish traditions into daily life, including the heavy use of eggplant, as is typical with Sephardic Jewish cooking (meaning from the Middle East as opposed to Eastern Europe).
+The largest community – known as the Bene Israel community- migrated to the area from the Middle East hundreds of years ago, assimilating as they went but still incorporating some of their Jewish traditions into daily life, including the heavy use of eggplant, as is typical with Sephardic Jewish cooking (meaning from Spain, Portugal and areas of the Middle East as opposed to Eastern Europe).

 I’ve never met a pickle I didn’t like, so when you take the word ‘pickled’ and combine it with one of my old favourite vegetables, and I couldn’t resist giving this recipe a try.
 Full disclosure: the ‘quick’ part really helped too!